"He who fight and run away, live to fight another day" - Bob Marley.

 At the 3rd aid station I changed socks, as my feet had been wet from the get-go, yet within 20 minutes of leaving the station, they were soaked again, so my feet were wet the entire run... no biggie.

 After the 2nd aid station, the course was just amazing and beautiful, still areas of deep water/mud mixture; some of the best trails I've ever seen.
-While the course was challenging with plenty of hills, steep descents (especially the one's that left the trail and went straight down a 400+ foot ridge!), more ankle deep mud, several stream crossings and plenty of sticker bushes to add to the challenge.
+While the course was challenging with plenty of hills, steep descents (especially the one's that left the trail and went straight down a 400+ foot ridge!), more ankle deep mud, several stream crossings an

 Around mile 15 I noticed some mild knee pain during a descent, which became more and more debilitating.
 Unfortunately, I was reduced to a walk by mile 17 and realized that it was only getting worse with each down hill.
 I was able to make some short running efforts but not without pain.
 I ended up walking the last mile to the aid station.